 Major electronic music festivals now have a rule: there should be 50/50 men and women in the lineup.
 And I often came across comments on Youtube saying that a woman was invited to play at a festival because she is a woman, not because she plays great.
 Hell no. Mediocre people get to play at festivals on very rare, exceptional occasions; these things have nothing to do with each other.

 I guess there are some genres that are mostly associated with men.
 Rock, for example.
 First of all, its’ Jimi Hendrix or Jim Morrison and only then comes Janis Joplin.
 But this genre died in the 2000s, unfortunately.
 Rap is also a super masculine genre.
 Even if you take new-school rap, there’s Princess Nokia and a few more girls who are famous, but you can count them on the fingers of one hand.
-Still, most of them are guys.
+Still, most rappers are guys.
 It’s like rock stepped back and let rap take its place.
 I don’t know why.
 Maybe it’s because both rock and rap were and are made by post-teenagers, who have lots of masculine energy.

 Gleb, sound producer (Raumskaya)

 I wanted to know more about gender-related issues because of my love for the music of Arca and Sophie.
 I wanted a deeper insight into their world, but I didn’t have enough knowledge.
 My attempts to learn who is called what nowadays have led to information overload, and I get lost in it.
-But I realize one thing: everyone has a right to their own opinion, and there is no single truth.
+But I realized one thing: everyone has a right to their own opinion, and there is no single truth.

 Nastya, sound producer (Buranko)

-In my reality, creativity and music in particular has no gender.
+In my reality, creativity and music in particular have no gender.
 When fighting against stereotypes, everyone is free to use the most relevant tools or to refuse to take part in the process at all.
 I choose to do what I love with as much involvement and dedication as possible, to grow, to get better, or at least to go for it.

-I didn’t come across any negative stuff related to gender division in the music field and, based on my extensive experience in TV and video production, I know perfectly well how lucky I am.
+I haven’t come across any negative stuff related to gender division in the music field and, based on my extensive experience in TV and video production, I know perfectly well how lucky I am.
 I took a music production course at Moscow Music School; at that time, the course was supervised by the wonderful guys from Monoleak (@monoleak).
 They managed to create an absolutely safe and comfortable environment in this respect.

 Now, as far as music is concerned, I keep in touch with my former classmates, professors, and the PEER label (@moscowpeer) founded by one of the supervisors, Fyodor Pereverzev.